The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 Several Chinese companies, however, have moved equally quickly using tried-and-true approaches such as inactivated virus vaccines.
 Used for hepatitis A, influenza and rabies, these vaccines consist of viruses rendered uninfectious either through heat or harsh chemicals.

-Five of the nearly two dozen coronavirus vaccines now in clinical testing use a disabled form of SARS-COV-2.
-All five were developed by Chinese groups, including Beijing-based Sinovac Biotech.
+Six of the 30 or so coronavirus vaccines now in clinical testing use a disabled form of SARS-COV-2.
+Five of them were developed by Chinese groups, including Beijing-based Sinovac Biotech.

 Sinovac wasn't the first to get going.
 The company began human testing of its candidate in April.
-But it's since progressed through Phase 2 and, in early July, was cleared to start a large study of its vaccine in Brazil, where coronavirus cases are still climbing.
+But it's since progressed through Phase 2 and, in late summer, began Phase 3 studies of its vaccine in Brazil and Indonesia, where coronavirus cases are still climbing.

 Sinovac is listed on the Nasdaq stock exchange, but trading in its stock has been halted since February 2019 — the result of a dispute with an activist investor over control of the company.

-Moderna isn't the only biotech aggressively pushing forward with a promising, but unproven technology.
+Moderna isn't the only high-profile biotech aggressively pushing forward with a promising, but unproven technology.

 Across the Atlantic, in Mainz, Germany, BioNTech is developing multiple mRNA vaccines for the coronavirus.
 The drugmaker had already been working with Pfizer on an influenza vaccine for over a year when COVID-19 emerged as a global threat.